 Four Ways Brands Can Harness Audio in 2021

 When you hear the phrase, "breaking the sound barrier," you probably think of traveling at supersonic speeds.
 That's exactly what's happening in the audio industry.
-To help marketers keep pace, Pandora for Brands is offering its insights with a titled, "Breaking the Sound Barrier."
-Through Pandora's granular data and personalized targeting capabilities, paired with the power of music, podcasts, and voice integrations,
+To help marketers keep pace, Pandora for Brands is offering its insights with a virtual series titled, "Breaking the Sound Barrier."
+Through Pandora's granular data and personalized targeting capabilities, paired with the power of music, podcasts, and voice integrations, contends that audio is the medium to help brands break through.

 1. Embrace Audio Now